Chalarangelo/30-seconds-of-code/snippets/randomRGBColor.md

 tags: color, rgb, beginner
 ---

-Returns a object containing random values for red, green and blue
+Returns an object containing random values for red, green and blue

 - Chooses three random numbers and assign them to properties in an object.
 - Numbers are in range [0, 255].